EinfachRuwen/deadmau5-unreleased/README.md

 ## Disclaimer

-This project is for personal archival and educational purposes only.
-All rights to the music belong to their respective owners, primarily deadmau5 and associated labels/publishers.
+**This project is for archival and educational purposes only.
+It is strictly non-commercial and generates no revenue.**

+All rights to the music, titles, and associated artworks belong exclusively to their respective owners, primarily Joel Zimmerman (deadmau5) and his associated record labels and publishers.
+This project makes no claim of ownership over any of the creative works indexed here.

+This archive is maintained by a fan for the fan community to document information about unreleased works that are not commercially available.
+It is not intended to infringe on any copyrights or to substitute for official releases.
+We strongly encourage users to support the artist by purchasing his official music and merchandise.

-If you are a rights holder and have concerns about any content listed here, please contact me at reiner-ausdrucke-0g@icloud.com.
-I will promptly address any legitimate requests for removal or modification of content.
+**Notice to Rights Holders:** If you are a rights holder and believe that any content herein infringes upon your rights, please contact me directly at **reiner-ausdrucke-0g@icloud.com**.
+I will promptly investigate and comply with all legitimate requests for content removal or modification.

-## Purpose

-The aim of this project is to document and preserve information about unreleased works by deadmau5.
-It is not intended to infringe on any copyrights or distribute protected material.

 ## Contributing

 While this collection is no longer actively maintained, if you have information about additional unreleased tracks or corrections to existing entries, feel free to open an issue or submit a pull request.

-## Legal Notice

-This project does not claim ownership of any of the listed works.
-All rights remain with the original creators and copyright holders.
-The information provided here is for informational purposes only and should not be used for commercial purposes or unauthorized distribution.

 [E-Mail](mailto:reiner-ausdrucke-0g@icloud.com) - [Website](https://by0.link) - [GitHub](https://github.com/EinfachRuwen/deadmau5-unreleased/)